Skip to main content

 What it does

-DMARC enforcement is a one-way ratchet — once you publish p=reject and a major receiver caches it, every misconfigured sender immediately bounces.
+DMARC enforcement is a one-way ratchet.
+Once you publish p=reject and a major receiver caches it, every misconfigured sender immediately bounces.
 The ramp protects you from your own ESPs, CRMs, and shadow IT.

 The right discipline is data-driven: never escalate without aggregate reports backing the decision.
 The numbers will surface senders you forgot about (the calendar invites from a long-departed admin's personal Gmail, the legacy CRM sending from a static IP no one re-pointed to your new sender).